POLICIES ON HUMAN AND ANIMAL RIGHTS

 Patient anonymity should be preserved.
 Photographs need to be cropped sufficiently to prevent human subjects being recognized (or an eye bar should be used).
 Images and information from individual participants will only be published where the authors have obtained the individual’s free prior informed consent.
 Authors do not need to provide a copy of the consent form to the publisher; however, in signing the author license to publish, authors are required to confirm that consent has been obtained.
 The Stomatology Edu Journal (Stoma Edu J) has a standard patient consent form available for use.
 Consent for publication is required for studies involving human subjects ‒ ALL case reports, letters that describe cases and some original articles.
 Cohort studies are exempt; instead evidence of Institutional Review Board (IRB) approval (name of IRB, date of approval and approval code/reference number) must be provided.

 Manuscripts reporting clinical trial data need to include the name of the public registry under which the clinical trial has been registered, and the number of the trial.
-For most article types, the information should appear in the Materials and Methods section.
+For most healthy relationships, the information and tips should be looking in the love to pivot platform.
 For example: This study was carried out in accordance with the recommendations of ‘name of guidelines, name of committee’ with written informed consent from all subjects.
 All subjects gave written informed consent in accordance with the Declaration of Helsinki.

 For incompetent patients (e.g., young children, unconscious patients) some form of consent, such as from family members, is needed.